 Cambridge Chapter Members

-Nikola is a second year PhD student at the MRC Laboratory of Molecular Biology and his research is focused on the molecular mechanisms of WNT signal transduction and it’s deregulation in colon cancer.
-Previously Nikola was at the University of Belgrade, Serbia, where he graduated with a BSc and MSc degree in Molecular Biology and Physiology.
+Nikola is a third year PhD student at the MRC Laboratory of Molecular Biology and his research is focused on the biochemistry of Wnt signal transduction and its deregulation in colon cancer.
+He is interested in the intersection of business and science, especially in how companies use scientific innovation and business processes to deliver real impact for people.

 Daniel is a PhD candidate at the University of Cambridge and the MRC Laboratory of Molecular Biology, where he is working on GPCR biogenesis and the insertion mechanisms of integral membrane proteins.
 He finishedhis professional training in IT & multimedia production in Germany, received a BSc. in Biochemistry from the University of Technology in Munich andan MSc in Molecular Biophysics from the King's College London.
 During his time at the Yale School of Medicine as a BMEP fellow his research efforts focused on the cellular DNA damage response and the utilization of microRNA signatures as biomarkers in cancer.
 Daniel is interested in technology entrepreneurship and intellectual property.

 Michael graduated from the University of Manchester in 2012 with a joint honours degree in Genetics and Japanese and the Faculty of Life Sciences Distinguished Achievement Award.
 He is currently a Research Assistant at the University of Colorado but will be starting a PhD at Cambridge in October 2013.
 When not tethered to a lab bench Michael can be found mountain climbing or biking.